Gerard161-Site/xplaincrypto/README.md

 ## 🎨 Visualization System

-The platform includes a dedicated visualization agent that creates:
+The platform includes a modular visualization system with specialized visualizers for each chart type:

-- Price trend charts
+- **Base Visualizer**: Common interface and utility functions for all visualizers
-- Volume analysis charts
+- **Line Chart Visualizer**: Price trends, volume analysis, TVL trends
-- TVL (Total Value Locked) visualizations
+- **Bar Chart Visualizer**: Rankings and competitor comparisons
-- Token distribution pie charts
+- **Pie Chart Visualizer**: Token distribution and allocation breakdowns
-- Competitive comparison bar charts
+- **Table Visualizer**: Key metrics and structured data presentations
-- Key metrics tables
+- **Timeline Visualizer**: Development roadmaps and project milestones

-- Development roadmap timelines
+The system automatically selects the appropriate visualizer based on the chart type in the report configuration.
+Each visualization includes an AI-generated description explaining key insights from the data.

 ## 🛠️ Customization